QuTech-Delft/qne-adk/docs/application_configuration.rst

 .. literalinclude:: json_examples/network_conf_example.json
   :language: JSON

-Result.json
+result.json
 ____________

 The result.json file is also used as a 'template' file for displaying the results of an experiment on the frontend.
-But since the applications are only meant to run locally for now, nothing will be displayed on the frontend and there is no need to modify anything in this file.
+When the application is only meant to run locally, nothing will be displayed on the frontend and there is no need to modify anything in this file.

 Now that you learned a little more about how to edit your config files, it's time to start creating your src files

 Src configuration
 -----------------

 When an application is created, a 'src' directory is also generated within the application directory.
 This src directory contains your source files for writing the functionality of your application.
 These files are Python files and are named after the names of your roles.